hreyesm/google-forms-automation/README.md

 ```
 npx cypress open -e form=<name of JSON file with form data>,n=<# of iterations>
 ```
-For example, if you wanted the script to fill out the form specified in the [example.json](./cypress/fixtures/example.json) file a total of three times, then you would enter the command as follows:
+For example, if we wanted the script to fill out the form specified in the [example.json](./cypress/fixtures/example.json) file a total of three times, we would enter the command as follows:
 ![](./img/open.jpg)

 If successful, the command should open a window similar to this: